agroal/pgagroal/doc/man/pgagroal.conf.5.rst

 idle_timeout
   The number of seconds a connection is been kept alive (disable = 0).
 Default is 0

+rotate_frontend_password_timeout
+  The number of seconds after which the passwords of frontend users are updated periodically (disable = 0).
+Default is 0

+rotate_frontend_password_length
+  The length of randomized frontend passwords.
+Default is 8

 max_connection_age
   The maximum number of seconds that a connection will live (disable = 0).
 Default is 0